A conjecture concerning determinism, reduction, and measurement in quantum mechanics

-In the case of a \emph{continuous} spectrum no apparatus can have sufficient resolving power to separate the eigenvalues from each other, and we can only ask for the probability of observing an eigenvalue in some specified interval $\Delta a$ (cf. [31, p.
-260-265]).

-We begin by considering a discrete spectrum whose eigenfunctions $\psi_n$ overlap in space.
+In the case of a \emph{continuous} spectrum no apparatus can have sufficient resolving power to separate the eigenvalues from each other, and we can only ask for the probability of observing an eigenvalue in some specified interval $\Delta a$ (cf. \cite[p.~260-265]{Cohen}).
+We begin by considering a \emph{discrete} spectrum whose eigenfunctions $\psi_n$ overlap in space.
 Having observed a spot in the interval $\Delta^3r$ then means that we have observed either $o_n$ or $o_{n+1}$ or ... .
-Thus the probability $P_9$ of observing an eigenvalue in the interval $\Delta^3r$ is the sum of the probabilities $P_8$ over those eigenvalues $o_n$ which lie in the interval $\Delta^3r$:
+Thus the probability $P_6$ of observing an eigenvalue in the interval $\Delta^3r$ is the sum of the probabilities $P_5$ over the eigenvalues $o_n$ in the interval $\Delta_{\mbox{\it o}}$ that is associated with the interval $\Delta^3r$:

-Now, the transition to a continuous spectrum consists in replacing the sum $\sum_{o_n}$ by the integral $\int_{a}\rmd a$:
+Now, the transition to a continuous spectrum consists in replacing the sum in $P_6$ by the integral (cf. [21, p.
+217-218]):

-where $\psi(a;\bfitr,t)$ is the (improper) eigenfunction associated with the eigenvalue $a$ of a continuous spectrum.
+where $\psi(a;\bfitr)$ is the (improper) eigenfunction associated with the eigenvalue $a$ of a continuous spectrum.
 From this it follows that the probability of observing an eigenvalue in the interval $\rmd a$ is